brimdata/super/book/src/command.md

 we have plans to support CRUD updates at the primary-key level in the near future.

-BOOKDO: back off on github metaphor?
+TODO: back off on github metaphor?

 The semantics of a SuperDB lakehouse loosely follows the nomenclature and design patterns of [`git`](https://git-scm.com/).
 In this approach,